RakugenSon/Multi-modal-dataset-for-odometry-estimation/README.md

 python3 extractimu.py                     #extract angular velocity and linear acceleration in xyz rosrun pcl_ros bag_to_pcd <*.bag> /velodyne_points <output_directory>  #extract LiDAR point cloud to pcd files
 ```
-You can try to add other sensors and world maps as extending of this repo.
+You can try to add other sensors and world maps(even dynamic environments) as extending of this repo.
-The following world maps could be found in `https://github.com/mlherd/Dataset-of-Gazebo-Worlds-Models-and-Maps`

 ![](figures/otherworlds.png)